 Rest days, Holidays, and Leave

-The Employment Ordinance in Hong Kong requires that an employee enjoys rest days including statutory holidays and paid annual leave during the employment period.
+The Employment Ordinance in Hong Kong requires employees get rest days.
+These include statutory holidays and paid annual leave during the employment period.

 An employee who is employed under a continuous contract is entitled to not less than one rest day within a seven-day work period.
 A rest day, according to the Hong Kong labor law is defined as a continuous period that is not less than 24 hours that an employee is exempted from executing the employers’ activities.
 As defined by the law or otherwise the contract, the leaves, and rest days are payable.